tommy-adams/AssignmentTree/README.md

 Run ```npm install``` in the AssignmentTree directory to install all dependencies.

 To run the frontend, use ```npm start``` in this directory.

+Make sure the frontend and API are running at the same time.